pluralsight/pando-rfcs/text/0000-temp-components-lib.md

 4. Share the functionality as Lego blocks (create your own outcome based on what you combine/remove).
 5. By nature, it should increase the community contribution for the same reasons mentioned above (a familiar design).
+6. Provide UI and implementation consistency across the platform, making it easier to collaborate across codebases.
 ## Detailed design

 The design of the components library should first and foremost center around the